Rate Limiting

 maxTokens | number | Maximum bucket capacity |

-options.shards | number | Write distribution shards (default 1) |
+options.shards | number | Write distribution shards (default 1).
+The budget is dealt across shards. |

 options.maxReserved | number | Max tokens that can be borrowed from future refills |